Dhanush-K-Shetty/Dhanush-K-Shetty/README.md

 # 💫 About Me:
-🔭 I’m currently working as a Pricing Analyst<br>🌱 I’m currently learning  AWS<br>
+🔭 I’m currently working as a Pricing Analyst<br>

 ## 🌐 Socials: